 Financial liabilities are amounts that the Company would have to pay under contractual agreements and whose fair value is determined according to changes in fair value of certain underlying investments impacting the Québec economy.

-As at December 31, 2014, notes payable with a fair value of \$17.9 million were related to investments impacting the Québec economy measured in U.S. dollars (\$10.4 million as at December 31, 2013; \$8.5 million as at January 1, 2013).
+As at June 30, 2015, notes payable and financial liabilities with a fair value of \$17.9 million were related to investments impacting the Québec economy measured in U.S. dollars (\$17.9 million as at December 31, 2014).